tiaesperanzate/163proj/README.md

 4. Run the file *rq1.py* for research question 1 analysis

 5. Run the file *rq2.py* for resarch question 2 analysis

+6. 5.
+Run the file *rq3.py* for resarch question 3 analysis